 The current version of the Spring website does not provide sellers with any information on shipping charges on products.
 Spring’s shipping rates are simply nowhere to be found, and Spring’s help documentation simply states that “shipping and taxes are calculated at checkout after an address is provided” by the customer.

-Printful, by contrast, gives you easy access to all shipping charges for each and every product in its catalog.
+Printful, by contrast, gives you easy access to all shipping charges by country for each and every product in its catalog.

 In my view, knowing the shipping charges your customers will pay is a key piece of information for any POD seller: it enables you to devise an overall pricing strategy that maximizes conversions on your store.